spencerkraisler/spencerkraisler.github.io/index.md

 *Links*: [linkedin](https://www.linkedin.com/in/spencer-kraisler-250494149/), [github](https://github.com/spencerkraisler), [resume](https://spencerkraisler.github.io/resume.pdf)

 ## About me
 Hello.
-I am a 4th year PhD student at the University of Washington.
-I work at the Robotics, Aerospace and Information Networks (RAIN) lab inside the Aeronautics and Astronautics department.
+I am a 4th year PhD student at UW.
+I work at the RAIN lab within the Aerospace department.
 My advisor is Mehran Mesbahi.

+One of my big motivations for the aerospace industry is the Artemis program: establishing a human prescence on the moon.
+The program represents the next stage of human civilization, and I want to contribute to that!
+I also like seeing the intersection of application and theory, which is why I am pursuing a PhD.
+While my research can lean towards the theoretical side, I make sure to ground myself with practical application and hardware/software implementation.

-I specialize in control theory, and my main research interests policy optimization and optimal control.
+I specialize in control theory, and my main research interests are policy optimization and optimal control.
+That is, using policy gradient methods to design controllers, rather than solving LMIs as is usually done.
 My thesis topic will be on **controller synthesis through Riemannian optimization**.
-Here,*controller synthesis* means designing a controller in an automated way, as opposed to hand-tuning.
-And *Riemannian optimization* is a toolkit from optimization theory used when your search space is constrained in a *smooth non-degenerate* way.
+Here, *Riemannian optimization* is a toolkit from optimization theory used when your search space is constrained in a *smooth non-degenerate* way.

 Outside of work, my wife and I are huge foodies and love exploring the Seattle region for delicious restaurants.
 I alos love to hike, read, attend music venues.
 I also train Shotorkan karate (2nd degree black belt) and recently took up [curling](https://en.wikipedia.org/wiki/Curling) as a hobby.

-One of my big motivations for the aerospace industry is the Artemis program: establishing a human prescence on the moon.
-The program represents the next stage of human civilization, and I want to contribute to that!
-I also like seeing the intersection of application and theory.
-While my research can lean towards the theoretical side, I make sure to ground myself with practical application and hardware/software implementation.

 <img src="media/photo.jpeg" alt="me and my wife" width="200"/>